smolak/stash-it/packages/core/README.md

 ![logo-stash-it-color-dark 2x](https://user-images.githubusercontent.com/1819138/30385483-99fd209c-98a7-11e7-85e2-595791d8d894.png)

-Set of interfaces and types for `@stash-it`, both main class and adapters.
+Set of interfaces and types for `@stash-it`, for main class, adapters and plugins (and some other things).

 The main ones you'll be interested in are: